sharan-1999/MyCart_Ecommerce_MERN/README.md

 # About

-MyCart is an ecommerce site developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It offers a user-friendly and efficient shopping experience for customers, while providing sellers with essential tools to manage their products and sales.
+MyCart is an ecommerce site developed using the MERN stack (MongoDB, ExpressJS, ReactJS, Node.JS).
+It delivers an intuitive and streamlined shopping experience for buyers, while equipping sellers with vital tools to handle their inventory and transactions effectively.

 ## Features